-The Way of Archery: A 1637 Chinese Military Training Manual (by Jie Tian and Justin Ma) is a new book about Chinese archery technique that is now available for pre-order (official release date is February 2015).
+The Way of Archery: A 1637 Chinese Military Training Manual (by Jie Tian and Justin Ma) is a new book about Chinese archery technique that is now available for sale.
 Please see the Books page for pricing information.
-Customers receive a discount on the book when they bundle it with the purchase of other equipment.

 Please also visit the official site for The Way of Archery for more information, as well as updates about related teaching events.